 If you arrive early, we strongly recommend taking the time to explore this great city – or book an extra night before the holiday.

-From Abeleiroas, you will continue along the Finisterre Way to Olveiroa.
-From there, the Camino follows the river to Logoso and takes pilgrims past the Nosa Señora Chapel (Our Lady).
+From Olveiroa, the Camino follows Xallas and Hospital rivers to Logoso and takes the pilgrims past the Nosa Señora Chapel (Our Lady).
 After the chapel, the trail continues downhill through the pine groves of Alto do Cruceiro da Armada.
-Today’s walk is far less hilly and quite scenic, taking you between mountains, windmills and forests for your first sighting of the Atlantic Ocean and Cape Finisterre.
+Today’s walk is less hilly and quite scenic, taking you between mountains, windmills and forests for your first sighting of the Atlantic Ocean and Cape Finisterre.
 Reach the peak of San Pedro and make your way slowly down the steep hill to the charming village of Cee with its small sandy cove and colourful fishing boats.

 - Walking for the day: 16 km, 4 hours

 - Accommodation: 2-star country hotel (Hotel Prado da Viña or similar)

 Day 7: Finisterre – Lires I 14 km

 The extension to Muxia begins at the Baixar Cross in Finisterre.
 It takes you through the unspoiled, peaceful countryside with views of the Costa da Morte and plenty of instances of rural lifestyles.
 End the stage in the lovely little town of Lires which occupies the hillside that rises away from the ocean.